 It’s highly recommended here, for the decreased hassle.

-For information about cooking the best possible grilled food, visit our article about Cleaning and Maintaining Your BBQ Equipment.
+For information about cooking the best possible grilled food, be sure to read our article on Cleaning and Maintaining Your BBQ Equipment.

 Dimensions and Specs